Default S3 method

 formula

-a formula of the form lhs ~ rhs where lhs is a numeric variable giving the data values and rhs either 1 for a one-sample or paired test or a factor with two levels giving the corresponding groups.
-If lhs is of class "Pair" and rhs is 1, a paired test is done.
+a formula of the form lhs ~ rhs where lhs is a numeric variable giving the data values and rhs either 1 for a one-sample test or a factor with two levels giving the corresponding groups.
+For paired tests, use the default method with x and y vectors instead of the formula method.

 data